Distributive-Network/dcp-web-example/README.md

 A perfect number is a positive integer that is equal to the sum of its positive divisors, excluding the number itself.
 For instance, 6 has divisors 1, 2, and 3 (excluding itself), and 1 + 2 + 3 = 6, so 6 is a perfect number.

-This application finds all of the perfect triangle numbers in a given interval `[1, b]`.
-This brief tutorial will introduce you to the semantics behind distributed processing.

 ## How to start